Common questions and answers in relation to vehicle specifications.

 Does my speedometer have to work?

-All motor vehicles manufactured after June 1988 must have a functioning speedometer and odometer calibrated in kilometres.
+All motor vehicles manufactured after June 1988 must have a functioning speedometer calibrated in kilometres.

 Can I buy a second-hand seat belt?

 No - it is illegal to sell a second-hand seat belt.
-More information see Seats and seat belts
+For more information see Cars - Seats and seat belts

 Can I fit retreads to my vehicle?

 Retreads can only be fitted to vehicles where the retreaded tyre casing has a load rating equal or greater than that specified on the tyre placard.
-More information see Wheels and tyres
+For more information see Cars - Wheels and tyres

 Can I fit tyres or tread patterns on my car that are different from what is already on the vehicle?